udinzack/CC-project/README.md

 index.js
 - this code is written in our Lambda function.
-- it serve as a medium to communicate with the API
+- it serve as a medium to communicate with the API.
+- in our example here, we built a simple, hard-code input to show how the flow will looks like.

 API Gateway service (not included here)
- -
+ - API helps in handling protocol translations, and is especially useful when clients built with microservices make use of multiple,       disparate APIs.